Best GPU for Ryzen 7 5800X in 2025 – our top picks tested and reviewed

 Power consumption

-There’s little point opting for a card capable of 1440p if you’ll be playing on a 1080p (max) monitor – unless that’s the next bit of kit to be upgraded.
-With that in mind, it’s also possible to save some money and opt for cards that are closer to 1080p performance than 4K levels.
-You’ll want to decide what you want the system to be able to do now and in the months (or years) to come and what monitor and resolutions you’ll be pairing it with.
-The 5800X should keep ticking along as a viable CPU for a while; the GPU and monitor you have available would ideally support the same longevity.
+There's little point opting for a card capable of 1440p if you'll be playing on a 1080p (max) monitor – unless that's the next bit of kit to be upgraded.
+With that in mind, it's also possible to save some money and opt for cards that are closer to 1080p performance than 4K levels.
+You'll want to decide what you want the system to be able to do now and in the months (or years) to come, as well as the monitor and resolution you'll be pairing it with.
+The 5800X should remain a viable CPU for a while; the GPU and monitor you have available should ideally support the same longevity.